papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/register-a-local-asset.md

       - For the live network, connect to the `Asset Hub` parachain.
 Either Polkadot or Kusama Asset Hub can be selected from the dropdown list.

 2. Click on the `Network` tab on the left sidebar and select the `Asset Hub` parachain from the dropdown list.

       ![Access to Asset Hub through Polkadot.JS](/polkadot-ecosystem-docs-draft/images/building-on-polkadot/parachains/asset-hub/registering-a-local-asset/registering-a-local-asset-1.webp)

-3. Now, you need to examine all the assets IDs that are already registered.
+4. Now, you need to examine all the registered asset IDs.
 This step is crucial to ensure that the asset ID you are about to register is unique.
-Assets IDs are displayed in the `assets` column.
+Asset IDs are displayed in the `assets` column.

       ![Asset IDs on Asset Hub](/polkadot-ecosystem-docs-draft/images/building-on-polkadot/parachains/asset-hub/registering-a-local-asset/registering-a-local-asset-2.webp)

-4. Once you have confirmed that the asset ID is unique, click on the `Create` button on the top right corner of the page.
+5. Once you have confirmed that the asset ID is unique, click on the `Create` button on the top right corner of the page.

       ![Create a new asset](/polkadot-ecosystem-docs-draft/images/building-on-polkadot/parachains/asset-hub/registering-a-local-asset/registering-a-local-asset-3.webp)

-5. Fill in the required fields in the `Create Asset` form:
+6. Fill in the required fields in the `Create Asset` form and click on the `Create` button.

-    - `creator account`: The account to be used for creating this asset and setting up the initial metadata.
+    - `creator account` - the account to be used for creating this asset and setting up the initial metadata.
     - `asset name` - the descriptive name of the asset you are registering.
     - `asset symbol` - the symbol that will be used to represent the asset.
     - `asset decimals` - the number of decimal places for this token, with a maximum of 20 allowed through the user interface.